hms-dbmi/gehlenborglab-website/_news/2017-03-25-upsetr-preprint-posted.md

   - nils-gehlenborg
 publications:
   - conway-2017-biorxiv
+blurb: UpSetR is an open source R package that employs a scalable matrix-based visualization of sets.
 ---

 Venn and Euler diagrams are a popular yet inadequate solution for quantitative visualization of set intersections.
 A scalable alternative to Venn and Euler diagrams for visualizing intersecting sets and their properties is needed.
 We developed UpSetR, an open source R package that employs a scalable matrix-based visualization to show intersections of sets, their size, and other properties.
 A preprint describing the R package has been posted to [bioRxiv](http://biorxiv.org/content/early/2017/03/25/120600).